-Figure 8a on the left is for the very poor in the southwest livelihood zone Kolondieba Cercle), who make up 5-15% of the population according to the HEA baseline.
-Given the scenario described in Section 4 (with increases in production of several key crops and a smaller increase in staple food prices than in other livelihood zones), these households should not face a deficit in the current year.
-Figure 8b on the right is for the poor, who make up 25-30% of the population.
-They also should not face a deficit in the current year under the specified scenario.
+Figure 7a on the left is for very poor households, who make up 15-25% of the population.
+Given Scenario 1, as described in Section 4, these households are likely to face a small livelihood protection deficit in the current year (which runs up to June 2012).
+Figure 7b on the right is for the poor, who make up 20-30% of the population.
+They are unlikely to face deficits under this scenario.